Fill a large pot with water, add Salt (2 Tbsp) and bring to a boil.

 Cut onion quarters into 1/4 inch slices.

-Saute onions in Extra-Virgin Olive Oil (to taste) over medium heat until they begin to soften, about 3 minutes.
+Saute onions in Extra-Virgin Olive Oil (as needed) over medium heat until they begin to soften, about 3 minutes.
 Add garlic slices and continue cooking for 2 additional minutes.
 Do not allow them to brown.

 Remove onions and garlic from pan and set aside on a plate to cool.

-Whisk Egg (7) in large bowl and season with Salt and Pepper (to taste).
+Whisk Eggs (7) in a large bowl and season with Salt (to taste) and Ground Black Pepper (to taste).

 When vegetables are cool, add the onions, garlic, and potatoes to the egg mixture and stir gently with a spatula until combined.

-Prepare two medium sized non-stick pans, preferably one slightly bigger than the other, by coating with a layer of Extra-Virgin Olive Oil (to taste) making sure to coat the sides.
+Prepare two medium-sized non-stick pans, preferably one slightly bigger than the other, by coating with a layer of Extra-Virgin Olive Oil (as needed) making sure to coat the sides.
 In the smaller pan, pour in enough olive oil to cover the bottom.
 This is the one you will start with.

 Warm the larger pan on low heat.
 Heat the smaller pan on high heat until just before the oil begins to smoke, then reduce to medium-low heat.
 The pan needs to be hot enough to set the eggs as soon as they hit the pan, but not so hot as to burn the tortilla.